All Episodes

 And I'm not going to quit this job until that happens.

-Latest story from the drive-by media.
+Latest story from the Drive-By Media.

 Where's this?

-Listen to how juvenile this is written.
+The AP medical writer, listen to how juvenile this is written.

 Listen to how stupid he thinks you are.

-Obese people face a higher risk of passing out, or worse, during heat waves.
+Obese people face a higher risk of passing out or worse during heat waves.

 Some health experts say.